roshnianand1710/Project-1-Lottery-Blockchain/README.md

-# Project-1-Lottery-Blockchain
+# Lottery-Blockchain-Smart-Contract
-A project in blockchain to choose a lottery winner.
+A blockchain smart contract to choose a lottery winner.
 3 entities:
 -Manager (deploys the smart contract on the blockchain) -Players (Need to pay a participation fee to participate)